 If you love fresh, sweet pineapple, buying one whole is a healthy way to enjoy the taste of the tropics.
 A whole ripe pineapple is easy to work with in your recipes, too whether you’re juicing it, baking with it or simply eating it with your fingers.
-Getting to the delicious flesh of a fresh pineapple is easier than it looks.
+The first step is in learning how to select the best pineapple.
+After that happy task is accomplished, getting to the delicious flesh of a fresh pineapple is easier than it looks.
 One of the best parts is that you don’t need any fancy tools!
 To cut up a pineapple, you’ll need a large, sharp knife and these helpful tips from us at Williams-Sonoma.

 First, Streamline It